setoros-group/documentation/docs/redemptions.md

 ## Disabled Redemptions

-The *Pending Exposure* for the $SNEKPOOL is defined as the sum of the exposure across all currently *Pending Markets*.
+The *Pending Exposure* for the $TOROPOOL is defined as the sum of the exposure across all currently *Pending Markets*.
 This value represents the maximum amount that a malicious LP could potential withdraw last minute to avoid sharing in protocol losses.

 The protocol maintains a *MaxPendingExposure* parameter, so that if the current *Pending Exposure* exceeds this amount, all LP from the pool redemptions will be temporarily disabled.
 However, this is only a temporary measure, and once the offending *Pending Markets* with the highest *Exposure* officially announce their results to become *Closed Markets*, the *Pending Exposure* should drop, and redemptions will once again resume.